UtsavThakor/FPSCombat-RPG-Code/README.md

 ## What I Learned
 - Writing modular, multi-script systems in C#
-- Component-based architecture in Unity
+- Component based architecture in Unity
 - Raycasting for hitscan shooting
 - UI systems with Unity Canvas
 - Basic enemy AI with line of sight detection